reddit/devvit-sandbox/modlog-archive/README.md

 # Modlog Archive

-This is an app that allows moderators to archive their moderation logs as posts within a separate mods-only subreddit.
+This app allows moderators to archive their moderation logs as posts within a separate mods-only subreddit.

 The app uses three main Devvit features: triggers, the Reddit API Client, and subreddit configuration settings.